 Conclusion

 Water drippings are normal and should not concern you.
-However, when they are accompanied with various smoke colors then you need to take note.
-Having a continued white smoke the moment you start driving the car is an indication that your head gasket is blown.
+However, when they are accompanied with various smoke colors, you need to note them.
+Having a continued white smoke the moment you start driving the car indicates that your head gasket is blown.

-If you notice a bluish smoke then it could be your oil is leaking while a thick black smoke means your engine is not burning fuel efficiently.
+If you notice a bluish smoke, your oil could leak while a thick black smoke means your engine is not burning fuel efficiently.
 Have the problem checked immediately to avoid further engine damage.